Fieldnote-AID/AppearanceContinuityDirector-/README.md

 * the AI uses highly abstract language instead of concrete description
 * multiple characters are described in one tangled sentence
 * appearance details depend on deep inference instead of explicit text
-* discovery has too little clean data to infer aliases correctly

 In practice, it performs best for straightforward lines like:

-* “Jordan is still wearing the black coat from dinner.”
+* “Seth is still wearing the black coat from dinner.”
-* “Rowan’s jacket is bloodied at the sleeve.”
+* “Ren’s jacket is bloodied at the sleeve.”
-* “Alex changed into dry clothes.”
+* “Seth changed into dry clothes.”
-* “Taylor stands there soot-streaked and damp.”
+* “The fighter stands there soot-streaked and damp.”
-* “Morgan pulls on a fresh coat.”
+* “He pulls on a fresh coat.”

 * * *